 This vegan pumpkin pie filling is dairy-free and eggless

-Use a blender to whip pecans, with perfect pumpkin pie spices, cornstarch, dates, and pumpkin puree – to a perfect light and airy consistency – no dairy , sugar, or eggs required.
+Use a blender to whip pecans, with the pumpkin pie spices, cornstarch, dates, and pumpkin puree – to a light and airy consistency – no dairy , sugar, or eggs required.

 The dates and cornstarch both work as thickeners.